rdov/rdov.github.io/contribute/index.md

-If you want to contribute to other aspects, including behavior of existing components, actions, or stores, then it might be helpful to check the following set of diagrams to get a grasp about the relationships present.
+If you want to contribute to other aspects, including behavior of existing components, actions, or stores, then it might be helpful to check the following set of diagrams to get a grasp about the relationships present:

-The diagrams are available at
 <a href="/deglet_react/All.html" target="_blank">/deglect_react/All.html</a>.

+If you prefer something very hands-on, check the [tutorial for creating a brand new page]({{ "/tutorial/newpage.html" | prepend: site.baseurl }}).